Model Context Protocol (MCP)

 FieldMCP is an MCP server that provides unified access to agricultural data platforms.
 Instead of integrating directly with each provider's proprietary API, you connect your AI application to FieldMCP's MCP gateway, which handles authentication, data normalization, and provider-specific quirks behind a single interface.

-The gateway runs on Cloudflare Workers and supports the full MCP specification including tool discovery, typed invocations, and streaming responses.
+The gateway runs in the cloud and supports the full MCP specification including tool discovery, typed invocations, and streaming responses.
 See the quickstart guide to connect your first AI client, or read the authentication docs to understand how OAuth 2.1 secures the connection.